Maryland CDL Requirements

 Do I Need a CDL?

-A list of furthers potential waivers are:
+A list of further potential waivers are:

-• Hazmat vehicle drivers qualified for small volume carriage
+• Hazmat vehicle drivers qualified for small-volume carriage

 • Conditions where a peace officer instructs any person to drive a CMV under emergency conditions